pyexcel/pyexcel/doc/source/guide.rst

 What is rnd_requirements.txt
 -------------------------------

-Usually, it is created when an depdent library is not released.
+Usually, it is created when a depdent library is not released.
 Once the dependecy is installed(will be released), the future version of the dependency in the requirements.txt will be valid.

 What is pyexcel-commons
 ---------------------------------